 Launched in 2008 by EFCNI and a group of European parent organizations, the initiative quickly expanded into an intercontinental movement with the support of international co-founders: LittleBigSouls (Africa), March of Dimes (USA), and the National Premmie Foundation (Australia).
 Today, thousands of individuals and organizations across more than 100 countries unite through events, campaigns, and advocacy efforts to drive change and improve outcomes for babies born too soon.

+On this page, you’ll find a variety of awareness materials, event ideas, and resources to help you celebrate World Prematurity Day in your community.
 Everyone is invited to take part—from parent organizations, hospitals, and non-profits, to medical professionals, companies, politicians, and individuals.
 No matter your resources, even small actions can create a big impact.

 Two powerful symbols represent this day: